Learn how to make clay hearts for ornaments and magnets. Easy to make with air dry clay, doilies and beads, and a perfect gift for your Valentine!

-Making lace prints in dough is awesome!
+Making lace prints in dough or clay is awesome!
 The process is very, very satisfying (for kids and adults alike) and it creates such a lovely relief of the lace.
-We’ve been doing this with playdough and air dry clay and I also want to try it in cookie dough, salt dough, real potter’s clay.
-Anything else?
+We’ve tried this with playdough and air-dry clay and they both come out so great.

 MATERIALS